-This letter he early bid me give his father, And threatened me with death, going in the vault, I departed not and left him there.
+This letter he early bid me give his father, And threatened me

 Give me the letter; I will look on it.

 Where is the county's page, that raised the watch?
 Sirrah, what made your master in this place?

 He came with flowers to strew his lady's grave; And bid me stand aloof, and so I did: